 Stephens's controversial historical reputation never accorded him a comfortable place in the post-independence nationalist pantheon.
 His egotism and defects as a leader overshadowed the credit he was given as a founder and organiser.
 Yet Stephens's notorious personality is arguably the key to his success and ultimate historical significance.
 Stephens's obsessive self-confidence and single-mindedness turned the EMA's half-matured proposal into a solid partnership that inaugurated an enduring pattern of American involvement in Irish nationalism.
 At the same time, by impressing the IRB with his own assertiveness he enabled it to break the tacit monopoly of the middle classes on Irish political life.
 By the time of Stephens's downfall Irish republicanism had acquired a definite shape and a marginal but stable position in the Irish political scene.

 James Stephens's name has been incorporated into Kilkenny local heritage in institutions as diverse as a swimming pool, a military barracks, and a hurling team.
-In 1967 a plaque was unveiled at the site of his childhood home on Blackmill St. The main collections of his documents are the James Stephens papers, MSS 10491–2, in the NLI, and the Michael Davitt papers addenda, MS 9659d, in TCD.
+In 1967 a plaque was unveiled at the site of his childhood home on Blackmill Street.
+The main collections of his documents are the James Stephens papers, MSS 10491–2, in the National Library of Ireland, and the Michael Davitt papers addenda, MS 9659d, in Trinity College Dublin.